isabella232/element-optogenetics/docs/src/tutorials/index.md

 - [Workflow Structure](./02-WorkflowStructure_Optional.ipynb) demonstrates the table
    architecture of the Element and key DataJoint basics for interacting with these tables.
-- [Process](./03-Process.ipynb) steps through adding data to these tables and launching key DeepLabCut features, like model training.
+- [Process](./03-Process.ipynb) steps through adding data to these tables.